-The primary objective of the Shariah Committee is to ensure that HSBC Amanah is operated and managed in accordance with the Shariah through performing its responsibilities set out below.
+3. The primary objective of the Shariah Committee is to ensure that the Bank is operated and managed in accordance with Shariah through performing its responsibilities set out below.

-Without limiting the generality of the Shariah Committee's objectives, the Shariah Committee shall have the following responsibilities, authorities and discretion:

-- 1. To make decisions on Shariah matters in an independent and objective manner without undue influence or duress and to be responsible and accountable for the Shariah decisions, opinions and views; - 2.
-To advise the Board and provide input on Shariah matters to help the Bank to comply with the Shariah principles at all times; - 3.
-To attend all the Board and/or Board Committee's meeting whenever required and accordingly update the Board on any pertinent Shariah matters relating to the Bank; - 4.
-To endorse Shariah policies and procedures prepared by the Bank to ensure that the contents are Shariah compliant; - 5.
-To approve the product structures and transactions that are being managed, executed and entered into by the Bank; - 6.
-To endorse and validate the following documentations including but not limited to: - (a) the terms and conditions contained in the forms, contracts, agreements or other legal documentations used in effecting the transactions; and - (b) the product manual, marketing advertisements, sales illustrations and brochures used to describe the products; - 7.
-To assess the work carried out by Shariah Review and Shariah Audit functions; - 8.
-To perform an oversight role on Shariah matters related to the Bank's business operations and activities through the Shariah review and the Shariah audit functions; - 9.
-To provide necessary assistance on Shariah matters to the Bank's related parties such as its legal counsel, compliance department and auditors to ensure compliance with Shariah; - 10.
-To provide written Shariah opinions if the Bank makes a reference to the Shariah Advisory Council of BNM for further deliberation or in the event the Bank submits an application to BNM / Securities Commission for approval on any new product / transaction. - 11.
-To ratify the list of approved matters prepared by the Shariah Department that the operations and business activities of the Bank are in compliance with Shariah;
+- 4.1 Without limiting the generality of the Shariah Committee's objectives, the Shariah Committee shall have the following responsibilities, authorities and discretion: - a.
+To make decisions on Shariah matters in an independent and objective manner without undue influence or duress and to be responsible and accountable for the Shariah decisions, opinions and views; - b.
+To advise the Board and provide input on Shariah matters to help the Bank to comply with the Shariah principles at all times; - c.
+To attend all the Board and/or Board Committee's meeting whenever required and accordingly update the Board on any pertinent Shariah matters relating to the Bank; - d.
+To endorse Shariah policies and procedures prepared by the Bank to ensure that the contents are Shariah compliant; - e.
+To approve the product structures and transactions that are being managed, executed and entered into by the Bank; - f.
+To endorse and validate the following documentations including but not limited to: - (i) the terms and conditions contained in the forms, contracts, agreements or other legal documentations used in effecting the transactions; and - (ii) the product manual, marketing advertisements, sales illustrations and brochures used to describe the products; - g.
+To assess the work carried out by Shariah Review and Shariah Audit functions; - h.
+To perform an oversight role on Shariah matters related to the Bank's business operations and activities through the Shariah review and the Shariah audit functions; - i.
+To provide necessary assistance on Shariah matters to the Bank's related parties such as its legal counsel, compliance department and auditors to ensure compliance with Shariah; - j.
+To provide written Shariah opinions if the Bank makes a reference to the Shariah Advisory Council of BNM for further deliberation or in the event the Bank submits an application to BNM / Securities Commission for approval on any new product / transaction; - k.
+To ratify the list of approved matters prepared by the Shariah Department that the operations and business activities of the Bank are in compliance with Shariah.